Tariq Malik

 Tariq Malik is a Technical Advisor of the World Bank, advising countries on Digital Public Infrastructure (DPI), Digital ID and Identification for Development (ID4D Program).
 Prior to this, he was serving as the Chairman NADRA since 22 June 2021 for the second time, until he resigned on 13 June 2023 citing political polarization and instability.
 Malik served as Chief Technical Advisor in United Nations Development Program (UNDP), where he advised member states on Digital Governance, and Legal ID though the lens of Sustainable Development Goals (SDGs).

-Tariq Malik made headlines when he tendered a bold resignation to then Prime Minister of Pakistan, Shehbaz Sharif on June 13.
-His resignation became popular worldwide.
+Tariq Malik made headlines when he tendered a bold resignation to then Prime Minister of Pakistan, Shahbaz Sharif on June 13.
+His resignation became popular worldwide, as it exposed the polarization and institutional capture.
+Center for Global Development captured the policy lessons.

 Tariq first made headlines when he addressed the opposition's request for validation of the 2013 Pakistani general election.
 He confirmed that thumb impression verification using the Biometric System could determine the fairness of the elections.
 Shortly after, Tariq faced an unjust dismissal by Nawaz Sharifs government for his actions but was immediately reinstated by the Islamabad High Court within a few hours.

 Early life

-His father is a famous writer, and author of 24+ books on literature, and South Asian Studies, Professor Fateh Mohammad Malik.
+His father is a famous writer, and author of 34+ books on literature, and South Asian Studies, Professor Fateh Mohammad Malik.